CasparKielwein/Aaargh/Brainstorming.md

 * Acolyte
 * Outcast

-## Non-Combat abilitites
+## Non-Combat abilities
 Every class should have a choice of at least two non-combat abilities.
-They emphasis how the character acts and solves problems.
+They emphasize how the character acts and solves problems.

 ### Fighter
 * Die Axt im Haus erspaart den Zimmermann